-To help with your summer planning, we asked two of Children’s Hospital Colorado’s pediatric infectious disease experts, Sara Saporta-Keating, MS, MD, and Samuel Dominguez, MD, PhD, for some guidelines.
+To help with your planning, we asked two of Children’s Hospital Colorado’s pediatric infectious disease experts, Sara Saporta-Keating, MS, MD, and Samuel Dominguez, MD, PhD, for some guidelines.

 “Focus on what you can control,” Dr. Dominguez says.
-“That means using all of our tools: good and frequent hand washing, wearing a face covering, limiting interactions with people outside of your household and staying home when you're sick.
+“That means using all of our tools: good and frequent hand-washing, wearing a mask during times when there is moderate to high community spread, limiting interactions with people outside of your household, testing and staying home when you're sick.
 Then, when the time comes, get your child vaccinated as soon as possible.

 How to handle social gatherings with unvaccinated kids